thisdot/starter.dev/starters/svelte-kit-scss/README.md

 ```

 - Follow the prompts to select the `svelte-kit-scss` starter kit and name your new project.
-- `cd` into your project directory and run `yarn`.
+- `cd` into your project directory and run `npm`.
-- Run `yarn dev` to start the development server.
+- Run `npm run dev` to start the development server.
 - Open your browser to `http://localhost:5137` to see the included example code running.

 ### Manual